 My colleague Russ Schumacher and I have been discussing a paper that we want to write about banded precipitation along the Front Range of the Rockies.
 Russ has seen multiple events each winter, and the processes that produce these bands are not well understood, even though we have already written a couple of papers on […]

 David M. Schultz is a Professor of Synoptic Meteorology at the Centre for Atmospheric Science, School of Earth, Atmospheric, and Environmental Sciences, The University of Manchester.
-Presently, he is Chief Editor for Monthly Weather Review, cofounder and Assistant Editor for the Electronic Journal of Severe Storms Meteorology, Associate Editor for Atmospheric Science Letters, and on the Editorial Board of Geophysica.
-He has published over 100 articles.
+Presently, he is Chief Editor for Monthly Weather Review, the longest-running meteorological journal in the world.
+In 2014, he received the University of Manchester Teaching Excellence Award.
+He has published over 115 peer-reviewed journal articles.

 Holes in swiss cheese form due to a similar nucleation process that produces cloud droplets.
 So says John Jaeggi to CNN about CCN.